Limit Alcohol Consumption to Avoid an Arrest While Driving

 Springfield in Missouri Alcohol Consumption Limits

 Missouri has liberal laws concerning how retailers can sell liquor to the public, leading to an increased number of DWI arrests.
-Anyone drinking alcoholic beverages in this state must have a general idea of how much alcohol is in each type to avoid impairment that can lead to an accident that causes property damage, personal injuries or death.
-Manufacturers of alcoholic beverages may list the amount of alcohol in product, and it is important for everyone to understand the correct portion size of an alcoholic beverage.
-Here is a list of the average number of drinks an individual can consume before driving without developing impairment:
+Anyone drinking alcoholic beverages in this state must have a general idea of how much alcohol is in each type to avoid impairment that can lead to an accident that causes property damage, personal injuries, or death.
+Manufacturers of alcoholic beverages may list the amount of alcohol in the product, and everyone needs to understand the correct portion size of an alcoholic beverage.
+Here is a list of the average number of drinks an individual can consume before driving without developing impairment*:

 Anyone driving a vehicle with a blood concentration level of .08 or above is committing a crime that is punishable with a financial fine, a penalty such as incarceration and loss of a driver’s license.